liam-0398/Eris/README.md

 Object Pascal (Lazarus/FPC).

-Native, dependency-light audio path (ALSA on Linux, DirectSound on Windows), non-destructive clip editing with two independent time-warp modes, a per-track/master effects chain, and an SP-1200 lo-fi emulation mode baked identically into live monitoring and offline export.
+Native, dependency-light audio path (ALSA on Linux, DirectSound on Windows), non-destructive clip editing with three independent time-warp modes, a per-track/master effects chain, SP-1200-style per-track swing, and an SP-1200 emulation mode baked identically into live monitoring and offline export.

 DISCLAIMER: HEAVY LLM usage.
 I know decent Pascal but do not know about audio engineering and decided to just go forth with having an LLM implement what I wanted instead of putting in the years to do it myself.
 I do plan to rewrite it bit by bit but the focus currently is having a usable DAW that does exactly what I want, written in the language I want and adhering to the constraints I want.
 Every idea and technical decision is my own but the implementation is brought to you by Claude.

 ## Features

-- **Arrangement view**: multi-track linear timeline (up to 32 tracks), Ableton-style track headers with per-track mute and volume, zoomable/ scrollable, adjustable grid snap resolution (1/16 note to 1 bar).
+- **Arrangement view**: multi-track linear timeline (up to 32 tracks), Ableton-style track headers with per-track mute and volume, horizontal and vertical scrollbars, zoomable, adjustable grid snap resolution (1/16 note to 1 bar).
+Changing the tempo rescales the whole arrangement Ableton-style (clips stay locked to the same bars/beats) rather than just relabelling the ruler.
-- **Non-destructive clip editing**: split, move, resize/trim, drag-and-drop, overwrite-on-drop, time-range select with copy/paste/duplicate, multi-level undo (no redo).
+- **Non-destructive clip editing**: split, move, resize/trim, drag-and-drop, overwrite-on-drop, time-range select with copy/paste/duplicate, consolidate-to-one-clip, multi-level undo (no redo).
+- **Per-clip gain and detune**: a gain trim (±24 dB) and a pitch detune (±12 semitones, length unchanged) on every clip, in the warp widget.
-- **Clip warping**: two independent per-clip modes —
+- **Clip warping**: three independent per-clip modes —
-  - **Beats** (default): grain-based, pitch-preserving time-stretch with ping-pong loop fill on stretched segments, in the spirit of Ableton's "Preserve: Transients" / "Loop Back-and-Forth".
+  - **Beats** (default, `BT`): transient-sliced and overlap-capable.
+The source is cut at every detected transient and each slice is triggered as its own voice at the timeline frame the warp maps it to, playing forward at 1:1 and allowed to keep sounding under the next hit — the same trick Ableton's Beats mode uses, which is why compressing a clip (five bars dragged onto four) stays dense instead of going choppy.
+Pitch-preserving.
-  - **Re-Pitch**: classic continuous vari-speed resample — changes pitch with length, like a sampler or tracker.
+  - **Re-Pitch** (`RP`): classic continuous vari-speed resample — changes pitch with length, like a sampler or tracker.
+  - **Tones / LF** (`LF`): note-triggered 1:1 playback for sustained low-frequency material — 808s, sub bass, anything monophonic where Beats has no transients worth slicing at.
+Nothing is resynthesised or granulated, so there is no phase-jump or comb artefact; the trade-off is that it cannot fill time, making it a timing-correction mode rather than a large-stretch mode.
-  - A visual warp marker editor per clip (add/move/delete markers, local stretch or shift-everything-after).
+  - A visual warp marker editor per clip (add/move/delete markers, local stretch or shift-everything-after, beat-snapped right-edge resize).
+- **SP-1200 swing**: per-track, snapped to the SP-1200's own detents (50/54/58/63/67/71%), against either a 1/16 or 1/8 grid.
+Applied
+  identically in live playback, consolidate, and export.
-- **Keyboard-play instruments**: drag a WAV (or an existing timeline clip) onto a track's device slot, QWERTY tracker-style key-to-note mapping, monophonic one-shot playback with hard retrigger, per-track octave shift and sample trim, resample-based vari-speed pitch shift (linear interpolation, deliberately lo-fi/OctaMED character, not a clean stretch algorithm).
+- **Keyboard-play instruments**: drag an audio file (or an existing timeline clip) onto a track's device slot, QWERTY tracker-style key-to-note mapping, monophonic one-shot playback with hard retrigger, per-track octave shift, sample trim and gain trim, resample-based vari-speed pitch shift (linear interpolation, deliberately lo-fi/OctaMED character, not a clean stretch algorithm).
 - **Sampler Track**: a dedicated, sample-only track type — a one-octave bank